jeremycherfas/user/pages/03.blog/monthly-report-2023-09/item.md

 ### Goals

 Six posts here, and no real reason why there weren't more.
-Enjoying Mastodon, to the extent that today I decided to sign up for my instance's Patreon which was a goal.
+Enjoying Mastodon, to the extent that today I decided to sign up for my instance's Patreon.
 I have not automated POSSE from here, and probably never will, although I have added a front page link here to my presence there.
 Swapped for Twitter, where all I do is read and post once a week with the episode or the newsletter.

 `$project` continued to be ignored, and winter is still coming.